Sunday, August 27, 2023

 Medical card of Morgensztern Sulamit with info that she arrived in Sweden on July 8th, 1945.
 The card was issued at the Emergency hospital in Malmö placed at Södervärnsskolan (school).
 Sulamit weight (3 months after liberation) is only 44 kg.
 She has a fever, tuberculosis, and pleuritis.
 Sulamit was later transported to the Emergency Hospital in Karlstad.
 It is not known when Sulamit reunited with her daughter Awiwa.

 Medical card of Morgensztern Awiwa with info that she arrived in Sweden on July 26th, 1945.
-The card was issued at the Sundsgården, the place where most of the children and children with mothers were sent to after arrival.
+The card was issued at the Sundsgården, where most children and children with mothers were sent after arrival.
 Awiwas weight (3 months after liberation) is 35 kg.
 No health problems are recorded.
 There is information on Awiwas medical card that her "sister" Sulamit was a patient at the Emergency Hospital in Karlstad.
 It is not known when Sulamit reunited with her daughter Awiwa.

 Departure card from Sweden of Morgensztern Sulamit with red stamp with the date of May 16, 1949.
 She left for France and later for the USA.
 Above, is her Entry card with info that she arrived in Sweden on July 8th, 1945 through Malmö.